 Peter Keller: Good morning, this is Peter Keller from Fringe Sport here again and I'm super excited today to be talking with Dani Chieko.
-So Dani and I actually have a little bit of history because we competed at this really weird kind of sketchy crossfit competition in a nightclub in downtown Austin like 3 or 4 years ago.
+So Dani and I actually have a little bit of history because we competed at this really weird kind of sketchy competition in a nightclub in downtown Austin like 3 or 4 years ago.
 Dani do you remember that?

 Dani Chieko: Yes I do remember that.
 I completely forgot about that but yes, yes, I do remember.

-Peter Keller: I thought that like it's kind of weird because it was really promoted on the radio and it was done by this guy who – I still like the guy who promoted it but he definitely wasn't into crossfit and it was just really kind of a weird comp.
+Peter Keller: I thought that like it's kind of weird because it was really promoted on the radio and it was done by this guy who – I still like the guy who promoted it but he definitely wasn't into training and it was just really kind of a weird comp.
 But it was still fun, I mean did you enjoy it?

 Dani Chieko: Yeah, it was really fun.
 It was strange though, like working out with people around you just like drinking, you know like talking and drinking just like a club and there's like fog and everything.

-Peter Keller: Yeah, so it wasn't like crossfitters maybe having a beer and then cheering you on when you're lifting, we're talking about like night clubbers just kind of like they’re like staring at you.
+Peter Keller: Yeah, so it wasn't like lifters maybe having a beer and then cheering you on when you're lifting, we're talking about like night clubbers just kind of like they’re like staring at you.

 Dani Chieko: Yeah, it's true.
 I mean it didn't start alike 11 at night.